uilicious/uilicious-dockerfile/network/nginx-http-simple-proxy/README.md

 https://github.com/uilicious/dockerfiles/tree/master/network/nginx-http-simple-proxy

 ## Summary and configuration
-A simple nginx server, which proxy another endpoint.
+A simple nginx server, which proxy-s another endpoint.

 Environment configuration is as followed in the Dockerfile.